Plain-English estate planning guides

 Read guide → -

-Digital Estate Planning: Passwords, Crypto, Social Media, and Online Accounts
+Digital Estate Planning: Passwords, Crypto & Accounts

 Your digital footprint — email, cloud storage, social media, online banking, cryptocurrency, password manager — needs an estate plan too.
 Most US adults have 50-200 digital accounts.
 Here's how to make sure your family can actually access what you'd want them to.